Student-Team-Projects/Anteater/README.md

 ## Alias

-You can add an alias to your `.bashrc` file or similar:
+You can always move the `/bin/main` binary to your `PATH` or add an alias to your `.bashrc` file or similar:

 ```
 alias debugger='sudo {THIS_REPO_PATH}/bin/main'